E. P. Taylor: Residences

-Windfields Estate was Taylor's main residence and was situated at 2489 Bayview Avenue, in North York, now in Toronto.
+Windfields Estate was Taylor's main residence and was situated at 2489 Bayview Avenue in Toronto.
 It is now the site of the Canadian Film Centre.
 The 25 acre estate has been preserved as a heritage site.
 The Canadian royal family often stayed at Windfields when they visited Toronto.
-The last royals to stay there were Queen Elizabeth, the Queen Mother, in the summers of 1974 and 1981, and Prince Charles and Diana, Princess of Wales.
+The last royals to stay there were Queen Elizabeth the Queen Mother, in the summers of 1974 and 1981, and Prince Charles and Diana, Princess of Wales.
 There were many maids, two gardeners and a house manager who worked at the residence.

 In 1963, Taylor moved to the Bahamas to take advantage of the warm climate and its inheritance tax laws.
 He lived in the gated community he had built called Lyford Cay.
 He died there in 1989 at the age of 88.
 A friend of US President John F. Kennedy, in December 1962, the President stayed at Taylor's home in Lyford Cay while he held talks with British Prime Minister Harold Macmillan.

 His son, journalist and author Charles P. B. Taylor, died in 1997 at 62, after a nine-year battle with cancer.